lakhanp1/Pectobacterium_pangenome/scripts/notebooks/preprocessing.md

 ```

+## Run standard annotations for all the genomes

-## Prokka annotation for bacterial genomes
+### Prokka annotation for bacterial genomes

 ``` bash
 nohup \